ZzinnerGamer/pf2e-autoloot/README.md

 # PF2e Autoloot

 A lightweight Foundry VTT module for **Pathfinder 2e** that automatically populates loot containers as you open or reroll them.
 It uses smart budgets based on party level, rarity-weighted selection, and configurable rules per container type.
-Great for quick prep and BG3-style exploration looting.
+(Heavely based on BG3 loot system).

 ## Features